supahcraig/cde_cars_lab/README.md

 Wait ~90 minutes for the service to deploy.

 ### Create a Virtual Cluster

 * Defaults for CPU & memory
-* Spark Version select Spark 3.x
+* Spark Version select Spark 3.x (there ode in this repo that works on spark 2, but the iceberg step will not work)
 * Enable Iceberg analytic tables

 ---